KangshiWang/PV_Data_Collection/README.md

 Current at Pmpp | 2.80A
 Cells per Module | 36

 I used PROVA-1011 PV System Analyzer to record the IV curve for PV system.
+The reference irradiances & temperatures of solar panels are also recorded by the PROVA-1011.
+In this file, you can find an example code to have a preview of these data.